 My mission trip has come to an end.
 We are headed back to the US tomorrow.
-My heart and mind are full, and my thoughts are scattered.
+My heart and my thoughts are scattered.

-This last week has been amazing, emotional, stressful, overwhelming, rewarding, difficult, exhausting, and then some.
-I have so many stories and so much to share that this will be the first of many mission trip posts.
+This last week has been amazing, emotional, stressful, overwhelming, rewarding, difficult, exhausting, and so much to share that this will be the first of many mission trip posts.

 Rough start – traveling nightmare…

 The trip started off poorly.
 Our initial flight plans included 3 layovers, each in a different country.
 This means that we went through customs in 3 different countries.
-This is difficult and stressful enough as you have to collect your luggage, go through customs, recheck your bags, and find your next flight all in a foreign language.
+This is difficult and find your next flight all in a foreign language.
 In addition, one of our flights was delayed 2 hours which caused us to miss a flight (the last of the day).

 We were stranded in a foreign country over night.
 We caught the first flight the very next day to our final destination, but this caused a 13 hour delay for our arrival.
 After 45 hours of travelling with no sleep, we finally arrived!!

 For anyone who thinks a mission trip is a vacation, you are sadly mistaken.
 Not that a mission trip isn’t enjoyable or fun, because it definitely is.
-But you work hard, you sweat hard, and you don’t have much downtime (or at least we did not).
-It is definitely a good idea to have a day or two at the end of the trip to sight-see and/or rest.
+But you work hard, you sweat hard, and/or rest.
 Luckily, we do!

 Our hotel was very…. authentic for the country we were visiting.
 This however is not a good thing when you are staying in a third world country.
 The bathroom included a sink, toilet, and shower but no actual walls.
 This means that every time we took a shower, our entire bathroom flooded.
 The hotel did not provide soap, towels, toilet paper, shampoo, or conditioner.
 Luckily, we knew to bring these things with us.

 Also the shower head was electric.
 Meaning if you touch it with the water on, you get electrocuted.
 We did the buddy system for showers (1 person in the shower, 1 person sitting outside the door) to ensure we would have a helper if we got electrocuted.
 The plumbing in this country is MUCH less efficient than our plumbing in the US.
-It cannot handle toilet paper.
-Instead there is a trash can sitting next to the toilet, and all of the paper must be thrown in the trash can.
+It cannot hand all of the paper must be thrown in the trash can.

 The water is most definitely not safe to drink.
 We kept a water bottle next to the sink to brush our teeth.
 No AC, but at least a good ceiling fan.
 Also (no surprise I’m sure) no phones, internet, or TV.
-Our bedroom had a very large hole in the wall (probably 2 feet by 2 feet) and a bird’s nest in the rafters.
-We saw the bird fly in and out of our room multiple times.
+Our bedroom had a very large hole in the wall (probably 2 feet by 2 feet) and out of our room multiple times.
 Sounds funny now but was NOT funny at the time.

 Our hotel was near the hospital, which is 2.5 hours away from where we are now.
 We are staying at a “fancy” hotel tonight so that we are closer to the airport for tomorrow.
 It has WiFi!!
-The bathroom and shower have walls!
-However, the plumbing is the same everywhere in this country (paper goes in the trash).
-The showerhead is still electric (and apparently shorting out, as my partner in crime got buzzed in the shower this morning).
+The bathroom and apparently shorting out, as my partner in crime got buzzed in the shower this morning).
 And no hot water so ICE cold showers.

 Providing medical care